AT-290690/SoME2-Entry-CT/README.md

 Shortcuts: N, c, shift + c, U, Escape, Enter

-N - Focus on cantvas and press N to create an element
+N - Focus on cantvas and press N to create a node at the mouse location double click - click twice to create a node on that place

 c - Select pairs of elments and press c to connect them with solid arrow (blue -> red) U - Select pairs of elements and press U to connect them with dashed arrow (blue -> red)